Aleqxi/java-ec2/documentation/project_backlog.md

 * Calculate distance with wider range of word lengths if results are not good enough
 * Level-up the algorithm to be optimal string alignment distance
 * Rewrite the contains method with own code
-* Enhance the correctiveness by weighting letters next to each other on keyboard more (or at least test if it helps)
+* Enhance the correctiveness by weighting letters next to each other on keyboard more (alphabet-weight edit distance)
 * Search for other weights or other ways to increase the efficiency and precision of the algorithm
 * Perhaps try to decrease the memory complexity of optimal string alignment distance (it does not need to keep all the indexes in memory all the time)
 * Decide and create more effective data structure for dictionary